Graphics Card Fan Spinning, No Display: How to Fix?

 If this is a new build, it makes more sense to double-check compatibility and go back through all of the internal connections first (covered in a later section).

 Let’s assume the graphics card was previously working.
 The issue might be tied to the motherboard.
+A faulty BIOS setting can also contribute to display issues and should be checked.

 The best way to find out is to use a known-good graphics card with your motherboard.